-A. N. Whitehead's organismic process cosmology sets for a profoundly ecological vision of nature as a dynamic continuum of interconnected occasions, each of which both contains and pervades the entire continuum as a microcosm of the macrocosm.
-Whitehead abandons the fallacy of vacuous actuality for a panpsychist view in which all events are occasions of experience that arise by prehending or feeling every other event in the continuum of nature and unifying them into a novel occasion with a realization of some degree of aesthetic value quality.
-Although Whitehead's ecological vision of nature recognizes intrinsic value of each occasion of experience by virtue of its attainment of aesthetic value quality for itself, for others and for the whole community of living nature, as well as for the dipolar God-in-process, it also recognizes a hierarchy of values arising in the developmental aspect of nature as a process of creative, emergent and holistic evolution striving to attain greater wholeness as well as autonomous self-creativity through occasions which include yet transcend lower occasions of experience.
-Whitehead thus sets forth a doctrine underscoring the irreversibility, or asymmetry, of the temporal evolutionary process as an a creative advance into novelty, wherein the higher developmental stages include yet transcend the lower stages, but not vice versa.
+A. N. Whitehead's organismic process cosmology sets for a profoundly ecological vision of nature as a dynamic continuum of interconnected occasions, each of which-both contains and pervades the entire continuum as a microcosm of the macrocosm.
+Whitehead abandons the fallacy of vacuous actuality for-a panpsychist-view in which all events are occasions of experience that arise by prehending or feeling every other event in the continuum of nature and unifying them into a novel occasion with a realization of some degree of aesthetic value quality.
+Although Whitehead's ecological vision of nature recognizes intrinsic value of each occasion of experience by virtue of its attainment of aesthetic value quality for itself, for others and for the whole community of living nature, as well as for the dipolar God-in-process, it also recognizes a hierarchy of values arising in the developmental aspect of nature as a process of creative, emergent and holistic evolution striving to attain greater wholeness through occasions which include yet transcend lower occasions of experience.